Stetsed/as-website/src/content/events/peering.md

 - Have presence within an IXP we have presence at
 - Have up-to-date and accurate PeeringDB Profile
 - Pledge to not point any static/default-routes towards us.
-- Have IPv6 as we at this time do not handel IPv4
+- Have IPv6 as we at this time do not handle IPv4
 - Have functioning and active RPKI

 ## Contact

 For peering requests, please communicate the below details to our e-mail at <a href="text-blue-600" href="mailto:peering@as.selfhostable.net">peering@as.selfhostable.net</a>.
-You can find the IP's of our POP's on the IXP's on our routingDB profile <a href="https://www.peeringdb.com/net/33728">here</a>.
+You can find the IP's of our POP's on the IXP's on our PeeringDB profile <a href="https://www.peeringdb.com/net/33728">here</a>.

 - ASN: (Your Registerd ASN)
 - IXP: (Internet Exchange your requesting to peer over)